Landing page is a page built for an advertising campaign (mostly for Google Ads campaigns)

 Using a landing page will help improve your conversion rates when using a paid campaign.

-A landing page is a page to which we direct traffic (usually from paid campaigns) from Google, Facebook or another traffic channel.
+A landing page is a page to which we direct traffic (usually from paid campaigns) from Google, Social Media or another traffic channel.

 The main goal is to get the visitors to convert by any action on the web page.
 By converting we mean that we want visitors to leave their details, via a form submission, call, email, download a file, etc.